-(It may be helpful to imagine a spinner at (i, t) that we spin each supertime the Markov chain is in state i at time t.)
+(It may be helpful to imagine a spinner at i that we spin each supertime the Markov chain is in state i.)

 When we reach a target state, we start again from the source state.

 Each run will result in absorption at 0 or absorption at 3, outputting a $\operatorname{Bernoulli}(p^)$ bit.